 It’s been 25 years since Jurassic Park hit the theaters.
 With a new installment around the corner, it seemed like an ideal time to review our favorite dinosaur theme park mash-up.

 Let’s review the franchise and see what financial lessons the series offers us in making sure our money doesn’t face an early extinction.
+Yes, learning about money for adults can be fun, too!

 Don’t Be Overconfident